Meet the Lab

 Postdoctoral Fellow

 Xue (Snow) Yang received her degree in biological science from East China Normal University in 2018.
 During her years as an undergraduate, she worked in the lab of Dr. Yuan Wang, studying the interaction of transcription factors and microRNAs during hematopoiesis.
-In the Morris lab, Snow will be studying the role of transcription factor binding during lineage reprogramming.
-She is a member of the Developmental, Regenerative and Stem Cell Biology Program.
+She recently graduated from the Developmental, Regenerative and Stem Cell Biology Program at Washington University.
+In the Morris lab, Snow studies the role of transcription factor binding during lineage reprogramming.

 Douglas Abrams